-- 2. Multiple gestation (three or more fetuses) that has required or will require hospitalization for IV tocolytic therapy - 3.
-Uterine anomalies or placenta previa that has required or will require hospitalization for IV tocolytic therapy
+- Idiopathic pre-term labor that required or will require hospitalization for IV tocolytic therapy. - Multiple gestation (three or more fetuses) that required or will require hospitalization for IV tocolytic therapy. - Uterine anomalies or placenta previa that required or will require hospitalization for IV tocolytic therapy.

-Additionally, the patient must meet all of the following criteria:
+Additionally, the patient must meet all the following criteria:

-- 1. The patient has been diagnosed with pre-term labor based on uterine activity and/or cervical changes. - 2.
-The patient has been stabilized by tocolytic medication. - 3.
-There are no contraindications to the continuation of this pregnancy. - 4.
-There is no fetal distress. - 5.
-The patient's membranes are intact. - 6.
-The patient is on homebound status and is agreeable to bed-rest activities. - 7.
-The patient has a telephone and is agreeable to daily phone contact and frequent physician follow-up. - 8.
-The patient would have to be hospitalized for uterine activity monitoring and/or subcutaneous tocolytic therapy if this service were not offered. - 9.
-If the patient is hospitalized, this service will allow her to be discharged. - 10.
-The patient is assigned to a delivering physician who has back-up coverage in his or her absence.
+- The patient has been diagnosed with pre-term labor based on uterine activity and/or cervical changes. - The patient has been stabilized by tocolytic medication.

+- There are no contraindications to the continuation of this pregnancy. - There is no fetal distress. - The patient's membranes are intact. - The patient is on homebound status and is agreeable to bed-rest activities. - The patient has a telephone and is agreeable to daily phone contact and frequent physician provider follow-up. - The patient would have to be hospitalized for uterine activity monitoring and/or subcutaneous tocolytic therapy if this service were not offered. - If the patient is hospitalized, this service will allow her to be discharged. - The patient is assigned to a delivering physician who has back-up coverage in his or her absence.